microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

     failed: true
     retried: false
 ```
 In this example, the user will be notified when this job `starts running` & `has succeeded`.

+Please notice that the notification is guaranteed for `succeeded`, `stopped`, `failed`, `retried` status change.
+But OpenPAI may fail to catch the `running` status change if the job fails very soon after starting running.

 ## Distributed Job Examples